Logo

 There is plenty of resources online regarding this so Rat will stick to move tech for this build specifically.

 A major skill which players usually neglect is learning how to chain slides properly with the duelling sword.
-The heaving attack on the duelling sword gives a short burst of speed.
+The heavy attack on the duelling sword gives a short burst of speed.
 This can be used when chaining slides to significantly increase your speed and maintain momentum during slide chains.
 The inputs are as follows:

 1. Charge a heavy attack with the duelling sword while running forward pressing Shift